Healthy Homes Assessment Korokoro

 Home Assessments Korokoro for Rental Properties

-There are many things to check in the home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-Some examples include:
+There are many things to look over in the home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are a few examples:

-The repercussions of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of an Tenancy services ruling can be extremely costly for property managers and landlords.
-For professional advice, call today and book your rental properties home assessment.
+The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of a tenancy services ruling could be significant for landlords and property managers.
+For specialist assistance, get in touch today to schedule your rental properties home evaluation.

 home assessments for rental properties